 Maria Philbrick’s Murder

-Michael Stanhope, the live-in manager at the Lewis and Clark Motel, testified that he saw Philbrick in the motel’s restaurant on November 26, two days after Thanksgiving.
-Stanhope verified that the trio was staying in Room 68 and that on November 27 the woman fitting Cunningham’s description signed a registration card to change rooms.
-She signed the card using Philbrick’s name.
+Michael Stanhipe, the live-in manager at the motel, testified that he saw Philbrick in the motel’s restaurant on November 26, two days after Thanksgiving.
+Stanhope verified that the trio was staying in Room 68 and that the woman fitting Cunningham’s description signed a registration card to change rooms on November 27 using Philbrick’s name.
 Philbrick’s body was discovered three days later.

-Bernard Pease Jr. is Implicated in the Murder
+Bernard Pease Jr.

-During the search, police found a used condom in a back storage room.
-Police found small blood smears and stains on boxes and specks of blood on the condom.
-However, the police did not find evidence of blood spatter or the quantity of blood that you would expect to find if the storage room was the site of the murder.
+During the search, police found a used condom in a back storage room with specks of blood on it and blood on some cardboard boxes.
+However, police did not believe it was the quantity of blood that you would expect to find if the storage room was the site of the murder.

 Following forensic testing, Pease Jr. was charged with the deliberate homicide of Philbrick.
-The jury convicted him based on the hair and blood were the only pieces of physical evidence connecting Pease Jr. to the victim.
-No witnesses testified to: (1) seeing Pease Jr. in the area of the Pease Stove Store in the early morning of Thanksgiving 1983, (2) seeing Pease Jr. with the victim, or (3) seeing Pease Jr. commit the homicide.
+The jury convicted him based on the hair and blood evidence.
+No witnesses testified to seeing Pease Jr. in the area of the Pease Stove Store on November 24, seeing Pease Jr. with the victim, or seeing Pease Jr. commit the homicide.

 MTIP Takes the Case

 On April 24, 2019, the Montana Innocence Project filed a petition for DNA testing of the condom found in the storage room, the used condom found in Pease Jr.’s home, the hair found on the condom in Pease Jr.’s home, and scrapings from Philbrick’s fingernails.
 DNA testing is currently pending.

 MTIP Legal Director, Caiti Carpenter, on post-conviction DNA testing in Bernard Pease Jr.’s case: